cartonmarkup/cssCarton/README.md

       This will outline all grids and styleables inside the body

-  *  _showGrid: red dashes outlines
+  *  _showGrid: red dashed outlines
-  *  _showStretch, _showSlim : yellow dashes outlines
+  *  _showStretch, _showSlim : yellow dashed outlines
-  *  _showSticker: lila double outlines
+  *  _showSticker: purple double outlines

 # inherited font-size
-Normaly without the cssCarton you propably would define a default font-size into the body tag, but this won't workout because of the _cells wich set the font-size to zero to prevent "whitespace-spots" between the Sytleables.
-Instead I sugest to define the default font-size into _slim, _stretch and _sticker:
+Without cssCarton you propably would define a default font-size in the body tag, but this won't do any good while using cssCarton.
+This is due to the specific of _cells wich set the font-size to zero to prevent "whitespace-spots" between the Sytleables.
+Instead I suggest to define the default font-size in _slim, _stretch and _sticker:

       ._slim, ._stretch, ._sticker { font-size: 12px; }

 # "protected" css attributes
-Be aware if you use the following attributes in classes or in a style-attribute you wanna combine together with html elements that are defined as grids or styleables:
+Be aware if you use the following attributes in classes or in a style-attribute you want to combine together with html elements that are defined as grids or styleables:

   * display  (_cell, _slim, _stretch, _sticker)
   * vertical-align (_cell, _slim, _stretch)